Ladwa

 Ladwa is a town and a municipal committee, just 18 km from Kurukshetra city in the Kurukshetra district of the Indian state of Haryana.
 It is current seat of Haryana CM Nayab singh Saini.

 Geography

 Ladwa has an average elevation of 209 m.
 It is located on the Kurukshetra - Yamunanagar - Saharanpur road and is also close to the towns of kurukshetra, Shahbad, Radaur and Indri, India.
-The nearest major Highway is National Highway 1 (India) known as Grand Trunk Road which is 14.5 km west direction of downtown.
-Ladwa has one of the best new grain markets all over Asia.
+The nearest major Highway is National Highway 1 (India) known as Grand Trunk Road which is 14.5 km west of downtown.
+Ladwa used to have one of the best new grain markets all over Asia.

 Tehsil

 Ladwa is a tehsil in Kurukshetra district which includes Babain sub-tehsil.
 Ladwa tehsil includes total number of 98 villages.
 Ladwa includes 53 whereas Babain sub-tehsil includes 45 villages.